 About the GRE Subject Test

-The GRE® Subject Tests are tests which measure your specialised knowledge in a particular field of study.
+The GRE® Subject Tests are tests which measure your specialized knowledge in a particular field of study.
 The GRE Subject Test scores are used by admissions or fellowship panels to supplement your undergraduate records, letters of recommendation and other qualifications for graduate study.

 The test is of paper-pencil format.